Risk Information

 7) Global Supply Chain

-Many of our Group's production and sales activities are conducted outside of Japan, and our supply chain is also expanding globally.
-Logistical issues in each country and region could spill over to our Group's entire global supply chain, which could delay our supply and adversely affect our Group's results.
+Many of the Group's production and sales activities are conducted outside Japan, and our supply chain is deployed globally.

 8) Responsibilities for Products and Quality